 Waldorf's RN to BSN degree program is a post-licensure completion program that requires students to have a current RN license for admission.
 This program is not designed to lead to additional licensure or certification upon graduation.
 Please see additional information regarding professional licensure for this program.

-Benefits of Earning Your BSN as a RN
+Benefits of Earning Your BSN and taking courses online:

 The RN to BSN completion program at Waldorf University can help you stand out from the crowd and elevate your practice.